quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part18_II_Approximate.md

 :p How does feature selection work in low-dimensional state spaces?
 ??x
-In low-dimensional state spaces, where the dimension \( k \leq 5 \), it is feasible to include all order-\( n \) Fourier basis functions.
+In low-dimensional state spaces, where the dimension $k \leq 5 $, it is feasible to include all order-$ n$ Fourier basis functions.
 This makes the feature selection process automatic since no subset needs to be chosen. x??

 ---